contao/docs/docs/dev/guides/dca.md

 ```

 The definition depends on the type of back end module.
 Since in our case we are
-managing table records, we simply have to define the tables to be managed.
+managing table records, we have to define the tables to be managed.

 ## Adding Translations